Jean Pickering

 Jean Catherine Pickering MBE (née Desforges; 4 July 1929 – 25 March 2013) was a female track and field athlete from Great Britain, who competed mainly in the 80 metres hurdles and long jump.

-She won bronze medals at the Olympics and the Commonwealth Games and is the only British woman to have won gold medals at the European Athletics Championships in both a track and a field event (4×100 m relay in 1950, long jump in 1954).
+She won bronze medals at the Olympics and the Commonwealth Games and is the only British woman to have won gold medals at the European Athletics Championships in both a track and a field event (4 × 100 m relay in 1950, long jump in 1954).
 During her career she set British records in the women's pentathlon and the long jump.

 She and her husband, Ron Pickering, had a lasting impact on British athletics, particularly through the Ron Pickering Memorial Fund, which provides support to young track and field athletes.
-Her son, Shaun Pickering, followed in his mother's footsteps and went on to become an Olympian and a Commonwealth Games medallist, competing in the shot put.
+Her son, Shaun Pickering, became an Olympian and a Commonwealth Games medallist, competing in the shot put.

 Athletics career

 Born in Forest Gate, London, she made her international debut at the age of eighteen, competing in the 80 m hurdles.
-She represented Great Britain at the 1952 Summer Olympics held in Helsinki, Finland, where she finished fifth in the 80 m hurdles and won the 4×100 metres relay bronze medal with her teammates Sylvia Cheeseman, June Foulds and Heather Armitage.
+She represented Great Britain at the 1952 Summer Olympics held in Helsinki, Finland, where she finished fifth in the 80 m hurdles and won the 4 × 100 metres relay bronze medal with her teammates Sylvia Cheeseman, June Foulds and Heather Armitage.

 In 1953, Jean Desforges broke a British record and became the first British woman to long jump over 20 feet, when jumping 6.10 m in Nienburg, Germany.

-In the 1950 European Championships in Brussels, Desforges finished fifth in the 80 m hurdles and was part of the gold medal winning 4×100 m relay team.
+In the 1950 European Championships in Brussels, Desforges finished fifth in the 80 m hurdles and was part of the gold medal winning 4 × 100 m relay team.
 She was European Champion in the long jump, in the 1954 European Championships in Berne, Switzerland, with a leap of 6.04 m.
 At the same championships Desforges finished sixth in the 80 m hurdles.
 She remains the only British athlete to have won a European gold medal in both a track and a field event.

 In the 1954 Commonwealth Games in Vancouver, Canada, Desforges won a bronze medal in both the long jump and 80 m hurdles.

-Desforges was an eight-time AAA Championships winner, having won the 80 m hurdles four time (1949, 1952, 1953 and 1954), the long jump twice (1953 and 1954), and the pentathlon twice (1953 and 1954).
+Desforges was an eight-time WAAA Championships winner, having won the 80 metres hurdles title four times (1949, 1952, 1953 and 1954), the long jump title twice (1953 and 1954), and the pentathlon title twice (1953 and 1954).

 She ended her career with personal bests of 11.1 seconds for both the 100-yard dash and the 80 m hurdles.
 She also broke the British record for the pentathlon in her career, accumulating a total of 3997 points in 1953.